Vindelfjällen Nature Reserve: Protection of the area

 In the 1980s, Naturvårdsverket (the environmental protection agency of Sweden) managed a large national inventory of the primary forests, and issued a report in four years later.
 Some areas of primary forest had already been inventoried to be included in the Vindelfjällen reserve, so it was natural that on January 25, 1988, the reserve was extended to more than 5500 km^{2} with the addition of primary coniferous forests Kirjesålandet, Matsorliden and Giertsbäcksdalen.
 In 1993, the entire Vindel River was finally declared a national river (Nationalälven), permanently protecting it and all its tributaries against any hydroelectric development.
 Finally, the entire reserve was included in the Natura 2000 network.

 In their second direction plan of the national parks, published in 2008, Naturvårdsverket proposed to change the status of the nature reserve by transforming it into a national park.
 The national park status is the highest level of nature protection under Swedish law.
 In 2007, the municipal council of the municipality of Sorsele had expressed its approval of a preliminary study on the change, but numerous residents disagreed through a petition.
 This caused a new vote in 2008, and this time the municipal council gave their disagreement with the preliminary study.
 The reason for their refusal was that many people had concerns that the stricter statute would prevent many activities, such as snowmobiling, hunting and fishing.
 In contrast, people favorable to the project believed that the National Park status would offer greater international recognition and thus attract more tourists.
 In addition, the highest protection also prevent mining in the area.
 In fact, the Canadian business Blackstone Nickel had asked for an exploratory permit for drilling in the reserve.
 The permit was granted in 2009, as the original rules of the reserve had not taken this possibly into account.
-Because of the problems that were created by the drilling on the Sami reindeer herds, the company was ordered to compensate the farmers, but as of March 2013, it had still not paid.
+Because of the problems that were created by the drilling on the Sámi reindeer herds, the company was ordered to compensate the farmers, but as of March 2013, it had still not paid.